zumbalogy/command_search/README.md

 | Negate  | `-`                  | `-error`, `-(sat\|sun)`                |

 ## Limitations
+The logic can be non-linear and slow (100ms+) for queries that exceed 10,000 characters (even on non-embedded hardware).
+In public APIs or performance sensitive use cases, long inputs should be truncated or otherwise taken into account.

 Date/Time searches are only parsed into dates for command searches that specify (`:`) or compare (`<`, `>`, `<=`, `>=`).